-.9 for the protection of crew members, the ship shall have on board suitable personnel protective equipment.
-Eyewash and safety showers shall be provided, the location and number of which shall be derived from the detailed installation arrangements.

-.10 urea storage tanks shall be arranged so that they can be emptied of urea, purged and vented.

-11.3.3 Reductants using aqueous ammonia (28 % or less concentration of ammonia).

-11.3.3.1 Aqueous ammonia shall not be used as a reductant in a SCR except where it can be demonstrated that it is not practicable to use a urea based reductant.
-Where an application is made to use aqueous ammonia as the reductant then the arrangements for its loading, carriage and use shall be derived from a risk based analysis.

-11.3.4 Reductants using anhydrous ammonia (99.5 % or greater concentration of ammonia by weight)

-11.3.4.1 Anhydrous ammonia shall not be used as a reductant in a SCR except where it can be demonstrated that it is not practicable to use a urea based reductant and where the Flag State MA agrees to its use.
-Where it is not practicable to use a urea reductant then it is also to be demonstrated that it is not practicable to use an application is made to use anhydrous ammonia as the reductant then the arrangements for its loading, carriage and use shall be derived from a risk based analysis.
+- .10 for the protection of crew members, the ship shall have on board suitable personnel protective equipment.
+Eyewash shall be provided, the location and number of eyewash stations shall be derived from the detailed installation arrangements; - .11 urea storage tanks shall be arranged so that they can be emptied of urea and vented by means of portable or permanent systems. - 11.3.3 Reductants using aqueous ammonia (28 % or less concentration of ammonia). - 11.3.3.1 Aqueous ammonia shall not be used as a reductant in a SCR except where it can be demonstrated that it is not practicable to use a urea based reductant.
+Where an application is made to use aqueous ammonia as the reductant then the arrangements for its loading, carriage and use shall be derived from a risk based analysis. - 11.3.4 Reductants using anhydrous ammonia (99,5 % or greater concentration of ammonia by weight) - 11.3.4.1 Anhydrous ammonia shall not be used as a reductant in a SCR except where it can be demonstrated that it is not practicable to use a urea based reductant and where the Flag State MA agrees to its use.
+Where it is not practicable to use a urea reductant then it is also to be demonstrated that it is not practicable to use aqueous ammonia.
+Where an application is made to use anhydrous ammonia as the reductant then the arrangements for its loading, carriage and use shall be derived from a risk based analysis.